 - You will participate in numerous field trips to leading-edge churches in a variety of denominations.
 And you will be asked to do class assignments that require you to interact with effective pastors currently serving in ministry.

 - You will hear from a number of classroom guest speakers currently leading effective churches.

-An education at Kingswood University would not be complete without making an intentional effort to form students holistically—heart, mind, hands, and habits.
+An education at Kingswood University would not be complete without making an intentional effort to form students holistically—head, heart, hands, and habits.

 - You will have weekly meetings with two or three accountability partners.

 - You will be able to sit down and chat with your program director, to talk through life and ministry practices.
 Dr. Elliott also accepts a limited number of students each semester to meet for noon-hour life/ministry coaching.